Building Pipelines

 Functions vs Methods

 In the Effect ecosystem, libraries often expose functions rather than methods.
-This design choice is important for two key reasons: tree shakeability and extendibility.
+This design choice is important for two key reasons: tree shakeability and extensibility.

 Tree Shakeability